aitemr/awesome-git-hooks/commit-msg/README.md

 ## commit-msg git hooks for:

-* [commit-msg-jira](https://github.com/aitemr/awesome-git-hooks/blob/master/commit-msg/commit-msg-jira) - hook to validate for jira issue or the word merge
+* [commit-msg-jira](https://github.com/aitemr/awesome-git-hooks/blob/master/commit-msg/commit-msg-jira) - hook to validate for jira issue or the word merge.

 ## support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).

 ## license